Zadar Walking Tour: A Self-Guided Walk to 26 Sights by JetSettingFools.com

 Self Guided Walking Tour, Zadar, Croatia

-Toward the end of The Riva, near the University of Zadar, is the statue of Spiro Brusina.
-The statue depicts Brusina holding a conch shell and looking out to see.
-Born in 1845, Brusina excelled in natural science and the study of birds – and he was a member of the Croatian freemasons.
+MAP.
+Born in 1845, Spiro Brusina excelled in natural science and the study of birds – and he was a member of the Croatian freemasons.
+The statue depicts him holding a conch shell and looking out to see.

-The little Fosa Marina is packed with boats and schools of small fish.
-Walk around the marina to the stairs, which lead up to the Land Gate – officially completing the loop of our self-guided Zadar walking tour!
+MAP.
+This little marina is packed with boats and schools of small fish.
+Walk around to the stairs, which lead up to the Land Gate – officially completing the loop of our Self Guided Zadar Walking Tour!

 Subscribe Packing Checklist by JetSettingFools.com

-Visitors can use this Old Town Zadar map with our walking tour route.
-Free tourist maps are available in the Tourist Information Office on Narodni Trg.
+You can use this Old Town Zadar Map with our walking tour route.
+Free visitor maps are also available at the Tourist Information Office (Map).

 Zadar Walking Tour Map by JetSettingFools.com